 - 3 limes

-- Cook on medium low heat for about 20 minutes, stirring frequently.
+- Cook on medium-low heat for about 20 minutes, stirring frequently.

 - Ladle finished jam into prepared jars.
-Wipe the rims of the jar with a clean, damp cloth and screw lids on tightly.
-Let the jars rest, undisturbed for 12 to 24 hours.
+Wipe the rims of the jar with a clean, damp cloth and screw the lids on tightly.
+Let the jars rest undisturbed for 12 to 24 hours.
 After the jars have rested, check that the jars have sealed by pressing down on the center of the lid.
 If there is no give, the jar is sealed.
 Store in a cool, dry place for up to one year.
 Once opened, keep in the refrigerator for up to one month.